-Languedoc-Roussillon is one of those areas of France where you can feel like you’re totally cur off from the rest of the country.
-Commercial tourism has been very slow to capitalise on the region, meaning you can still enjoy a slice of authentic French rural life at its finest.
-A mixture of landscapes also makes it a great place to visit, with a good stretch of coastline offering a totally different experience to more bucolic interiors.
-Whatever you’re looking for, our range of luxury villas and chateaux in Languedoc means you can get exactly the kind of holiday you want with accommodation that’s perfectly tailored to you, your friends and your family.
+Languedoc-Roussillon is one of those areas of France that has you feeling like you’re totally cut off from the rest of the world.
+Commercial tourism has been very slow to capitalise on the region, meaning you can still enjoy an authentic slice of French rural life at its finest.

 With its unique cultural idiosyncrasies and independent identity, Languedoc has long marched to the beat of its own drum.
-It wears its long history proudly, and reminders of the many people who have settled here – among them the Romans, the Moors and the Cathars – provide ample sightseeing opportunities for history-loving visitors.
-Geographically too, it has lots to offer with a great variety of landscapes, from endless sandy beaches and flamingo-crammed wetlands to the dramatic hills and forests of the interior.
-As France’s biggest and arguably most exciting wine region – less stringent rules mean winemakers here aren’t hampered by tradition – it also excels at wine tourism.
+It wears its long history proudly, and reminders of the many people who have settled here – among them the Romans, Moors and Cathars – provide ample sightseeing opportunities.

 - Roman Nimes – Attend a summer gigs in this atmospheric Roman amphitheatre.

-- Pont du Gard – See this picturesque aqueduct, one of France’s most remarkable Roman sights.
+- Pont du Gard – This picturesque aqueduct is one of France’s most remarkable Roman sights.

 - Carcassonne – Stride the battlements at this outstanding hilltop fort.